sh1zen/coder-block/readme.txt

 **1. VIA WORDPRESS DASHBOARD**

-* Click on ‘Add New’ in the plugins dashboard
+* Click on ‘Add New’ in the plugins' dashboard
 * Search for 'WP Optimizer'
 * Click ‘Install Now’ button
 * Activate the plugin from the same page or from the Plugins Dashboard